 GIS Division History

-The GIS system contributed significantly to the development of the City's new comprehensive plan which was completed within only 18 months.
+The GIS system contributed significantly to the development of the City's original comprehensive plan which was completed within only 18 months.
 GIS provided the opportunity to quickly provide base data, correct information and illustrate new scenarios.

 GIS Program Areas

 Data Maintenance - Routine maintenance of datasets and documentation of, and improvements to, existing datasets is a major responsibility.
-We currently maintain around 100 different datasets, the most comprehensive of which, the parcel coverage contains over 50,000 records.
+We currently maintain hundreds of different datasets, the most comprehensive of which, the parcel coverage contains over 50,000 records.
 One of the most important datasets we maintain currently is the set used for the E-911 system that cover the extent of Larimer County.
 Keeping this dataset working and up to date is of utmost importance for health and safety.

 Mapping - The majority of the City's standard map products, specialty maps and project specific maps are made by GIS Division staff.
 The division produces several hundred maps each year, some of which are available to the public for purchase.